mlong93/personal-website/about.md

 * Pachinko

 ### Why I didn't make my own Jekyll theme
-Honestly I'm not the best designer so I just found a Jekyll theme that looks cool, forked it, revamped it, and deployed this website.
-This is <strong>not</strong> a professional/technical website.
-I did not create this website to demonstrate my web dev skills.
-I just want to get my thoughts out.
+Honestly I'm not the best designer so I found a Jekyll theme that looked cool, revamped it, and deployed it.
+I just want to share my thoughts and some projects.
+If you're interested in my resume, please <a href="mailto:mflong00@gmail.com">email me</a>!